-Are you searching for an easy and practical way to improve your indoor air quality at home?
-Whole-house air purifiers are a great option for removing airborne pollutants such as allergens, dust, mold and other damaging particles from the air.
-Purification systems can also reduce the amount of airborne contaminants such as pet dander, mold spores and smoke, producing a healthier environment for everyone in the home.
-With the right air purifier, you’ll have a great tool in your arsenal for healthier indoor air quality in Menomonie and western Wisconsin.
+Are you looking for a simple and reliable way to enhance your indoor air quality at home?
+Whole-house air purifiers are a great option for removing airborne pollutants such as allergens, dust, mold and other dangerous particles from the air.
+Purification systems can also remove airborne contamination such as pet dander, mold spores and smoke, producing a healthier environment for everyone in the home.
+With the right air purifier, you’ll have a great tool in your toolbox for better indoor air quality in Menomonie and western Wisconsin.

-Let’s explore the pros of an air purifier and why they are worth using in your home.
+Let’s explore the pros of an air purifier and why they are worth buying.

 Do Air Purifiers Work?

-Air purifiers are extremely good at decreasing levels of airborne particles like dust, mold spores, pollen, pet dander and smoke from the air.
-Some units are even efficient enough to get rid of very small particles, such as those from odors or viruses, from your home’s air.
+Air purifiers are highly efficient at reducing levels of airborne particles like dust, mold spores, pollen, pet dander and smoke from the air.
+Some units are even strong enough to eliminate particularly small particles, such as those from odors or viruses, from your home’s air.

-There are numerous brands of air purifiers to choose from, ranging from compact, standalone models to whole-house air purifiers that work alongside your central HVAC system.
-Depending on the type, some purifiers implement effective air filters while others depend on ultraviolet (UV) light for its sanitation qualities.
-Some models even incorporate both for optimum air quality benefits.
+There are many models of air purifiers to choose from, ranging from compact, standalone models to whole-house air purifiers that work together with your central HVAC system.
+Depending on the design, some purifiers use effective air filters while others rely on ultraviolet (UV) light for its sanitation abilities.
+Some models even use both for maximum air quality benefits.

 What Does an Air Purifier Do?

-Air purifiers draw in air from the home environment and trap undesirable pollutants and particles as they pass through a series of filters.
-These filters are built of fine mesh or activated carbon that is ideal for capturing dust, molds, pet dander, smoke particles, chemicals and other airborne debris.
-The fan in the air purifier then pushes clean air back into the ductwork for circulation.
+Air purifiers draw in air from the surrounding environment and trap undesirable pollutants and particles as they pass through a series of filters.
+These filters are built of fine mesh or activated carbon that is ideal for catching dust, molds, pet dander, smoke particles, chemicals and other airborne contaminants.
+The fan in the air purifier then pushes clean air into the ductwork for circulation.

 How Do Air Purifiers Work?

-Air purifiers acquire air with a fan before blowing it through one or more filters.
-Contaminants are gradually trapped by the layers of filters, and then the newly purified air is blown out of the purifier.
-Depending on its design, an air purifier may utilize electrical charges or ultraviolet light to take out additional particulates.
+Air purifiers obtain air with a fan before forcing it through one or more filters.
+Debris is gradually caught by the layers of filters, and then the newly cleaned air is blown out of the purifier.
+Depending on its design, an air purifier may incorporate electrical charges or ultraviolet light to take out additional particulates.

 Other types of filtration found in air purifiers:

-- High Efficiency Particulate Air (HEPA) filters: One of the most effective filter designs available, HEPA filters are designed to clean out up to 99.97% of particles from the air—as little as 0.3 microns!
-Keep in mind that such efficiency can also minimize airflow.
+- High Efficiency Particulate Air (HEPA) filters: One of the most effective filter designs available, HEPA filters are developed to take up to 99.97% of particles from the air—as little as 0.3 microns!
+Remember that such efficiency can also decrease airflow.

-- Photocatalytic oxidation: This process uses UV light to start a reaction that breaks down microorganisms like bacteria, mold and some viruses.
-With their DNA impaired, many microbes cannot replicate and are effectively done away with.
+- Photocatalytic oxidation: This system uses UV light to start a reaction that breaks down microorganisms like bacteria, mold and some viruses.
+With their DNA impaired, many microbes can’t replicate and are essentially eradicated.

 Do Air Purifiers Help with Dust?

-Air purifiers are manufactured to help cut down on the quantity of dust in your home, providing relief from allergies and other respiratory issues brought on by airborne particulate matter.
-By catching particles like dust in their filtration systems, air purifiers can make the air in a room or house healthier and fresher.
+Air purifiers are designed to help reduce the amount of dust in your home, providing relief from allergies and other respiratory issues triggered by airborne particulate matter.
+By capturing particles like dust in their filtration systems, air purifiers can make the air in a room or house healthier and fresher.

-If you’re looking to minimize the dust in your home, get in touch with a certified Lennox dealer to enhance your indoor air quality in Menomonie and western Wisconsin.
+If you’re looking to decrease the dust in your home, contact a certified Lennox dealer to improve your indoor air quality in Menomonie and western Wisconsin.

 Do Air Purifiers Help with Allergies?

 High-efficiency air purifiers are designed to capture more than 99% of pollutants and particles, which means the air you breathe in after it goes through an air purifier is significantly cleaner and healthier.
-This helps reduce symptoms connected to allergies and respiratory illnesses, because it removes potential irritants from the air.
+This helps diminish symptoms linked to allergies and respiratory illnesses, because it removes potential irritants from the air.

 Do Air Purifiers Help with Mold?

-Air purifiers remain one of the most efficient ways to fight mold.
-By trapping airborne particles and spores, they help deter mold from becoming a health hazard in small spaces.
-Additionally, many purifiers come with other features that are a way to to overcome mold, such as activated carbon filters and ultraviolet (UV) lights.
-Activated carbon filters help remove scents and other unwanted elements from the air, while UV lights can kill any active mold spores in the air.
-Together, these features allow for a thorough cleaning of the air in your home or office, which is an important way to keep everyone protected and healthy.
+Air purifiers continue to be one of the most effective ways to combat mold.
+By trapping airborne particles and spores, they help deter mold from turning into a health hazard in small spaces.
+Additionally, many purifiers come with other features that are a way to overcome mold, such as activated carbon filters and ultraviolet (UV) lights.
+Activated carbon filters help take out scents and other unwelcome elements from the air, while UV lights can kill any active mold spores in the air.
+Together, these features allow for a comprehensive cleaning of the air in your home or office, which is an important way to keep everyone safe and healthy.

 Do Air Purifiers Help with Smell?

-Not only do air purifiers help raise air quality by removing particles like dust, pollen, smoke and other allergens from the air, but some air purifiers also help remove any annoying smells that might be wafting through your home.
+Not only do air purifiers help raise air quality by removing particles like dust, pollen, smoke and other allergens from the air, but some air purifiers also help remove any problematic odors that might be wafting through your home.

-Air purifiers use a combination of filters, including activated carbon and HEPA filters, to hold and clear out odors from the air you breathe inside your home.
-This ensures that your home will remain smelling fresh and clean without any embarrassment of lingering odors.
-By making an investment on a whole-home air purifier, you can make certain that that your home has exceptional indoor air quality and smells fresh and clean all year-round.
+Air purifiers use a combination of filters, including activated carbon and HEPA filters, to hold and remove odors from the air you breathe inside your home.
+This assures that your home will stay smelling fresh and clean without any concern of lingering odors.
+By purchasing a whole-home air purifier, you can ensure that your home has exceptional indoor air quality and is pleasant-smelling all year-round.